It is extremely rare that a domain name which is the actual name of an industry comes on the market. They don't! They are all taken.

 Professional Certification is a multi-billion dollar global industry and is projected to reach $349.27 billion by 2030 with a compound annual growth rate of 5.3%.

-This domain name "ProfessionalCertification.COM" is for sale.
-May consider a lease to own option.
+This domain name "ProfessionalCertification.COM" is for lease or sale.

 "In 2018, more than 43 million people in the United States held a professional certification or license."
 (BLS)